Terms of Reference – Audit Committee

 The Committee is authorised to:

-5.2 to take independent professional advice and to request any officer or adviser as they see fit, and at the expense of the Company, to attend meetings of the Committee in order to obtain such information or advice.
+5,2 take independent professional advice and to request any officer or adviser as they see fit, and at the expense of the Company, to attend meetings of the Committee in order to obtain such information or advice.

 5.3 seek any information it reasonably requires from a representative of any third-party service provider in order to perform its duties;